1.1. In these conditions:

 6.2.
-Without prejudice to any other provision of these Conditions (in particular, but without limitation, clause 3) if Morningside has submitted an invoice for Goods and the Buyer claims that the Goods have not been delivered, Morningside may request proof of delivery at the Buyer’s own expense and at the sole discretion of Morningside, may be entitled to such proof as Morningside has.
+Without prejudice to any other provision of these Conditions (in particular, but without limitation, clause 3) if Morningside has submitted an invoice for Goods and the Buyer claims that the Goods have not been delivered, Morningside may request proof of delivery at the Buyer’s own expense.
+At the sole discretion of Morningside, the company may be entitled to such proof as Morningside has.
 A request for proof of delivery must be made in writing by the Buyer to Morningside within 7 days of receipt of the relevant invoice.

 7.1.
-Morningside’s liability for defective Goods is limited to resupplying or (in its discretion) repairing Goods or providing a credit to the Buyer of the Contract price for Goods which in each case are found within three months of delivery to be defective because of faulty or incorrect design, workmanship, parts or materials.
+Morningside’s liability for defective Goods is limited to resupplying or (in its discretion) repairing Goods or providing a credit to the Buyer of the Contract price for Goods which in each case are found within 90 days of delivery to be defective because of faulty or incorrect design, workmanship, parts or materials.

 7.2.
 If there is any error in any weight, dimension, colour or other description which has formed a representation or is part of the Contract Morningside’s liability in respect of any loss, costs, expenses, liability or damage which the Buyer suffers as a result shall not exceed the price of the Goods in respect of which the description is incorrect.